-- community engagement activities will have a clearly defined objective and scope - participants will be representative of the persons and groups affected - participants will have access to relevant and timely information to inform their participation - participants will be provided with reasonable support to enable genuine and meaningful engagement - participants will be informed of the ways in which the community engagement process will influence Council decision making
+- community engagement activities will have a clearly defined objective and scope. - participants will be representative of the persons and groups affected. (as much as is practicable). - participants will have access to relevant and timely information to inform their participation.

+- participants will be provided with reasonable support to enable genuine and meaningful engagement. - participants will be informed of the ways in which the community engagement process will influence Council decision making.

-2. Objectives
+Objectives